rainbow-recipes/rainbow-recipes.github.io/index.md

 ---

-## Project Goals
+## Project Overview
-College students often have limited kitchen supplies and may lack basic cooking skills.
+*Problem*: College students often have limited kitchen supplies and may lack basic cooking skills.
 With busy school schedules and part-time work, they have little time to not only learn and prepare meals, but to go out and buy groceries.
 As a result, it's easy to fall into the habit of eating out or even forgetting to eat.

-Rainbow Recipes aims to solve this issue, targeting students at UH Mānoa, by providing a system that students can use to learn or share quick, simple, and easy to prepare recipes:
+*Solution*: Rainbow Recipes aims to solve this issue, targeting students at UH Mānoa, by providing a system that students can use to learn or share quick, simple, and easy to prepare recipes:
 * Uses minimal kitchen facilities and supplies.
 * Ingredients are available within walking distance of UH.
 * Suits local taste.